Cap-go/website/content/blog/building-a-native-mobile-app-with-nextjs-and-capacitor.md

 export default config;
 ```

-Make sure you **use the right IP and port**, I’ve simply used the default Next.js port in here.
+Be sure to use **the correct IP and port**, I have used the default Next.js port in this example.

-To apply those changes we can now copy over the changes to our native project:
+Now, we can apply these changes by copying them over to our native project:

 ```
 npx cap copy
 ```

-Copy is mostly like sync, but will only **copy over the changes of the web folder** and config, not update the native project.
+The `copy` command is similar to `sync`, but it will only **copy over the changes made to the web folder** and configuration, without updating the native project.

-Now you can deploy your app one more time through Android Studio or Xcode and then change something in your React app - **the app will automatically reload** and show the changes!
+You can now deploy your app one more time through Android Studio or Xcode.
+After that, if you change something in your React app, **the app will automatically reload** and show the changes!

-**Caution:** If you install new plugins like the camera, this still requires a rebuild of your native project because native files are changed which can’t be done on the fly.
+**Keep in mind** that if you install new plugins such as the camera, it still requires a rebuild of your native project.
+This is because native files are changed, and it can't be done on the fly.

+Note that you should use the correct IP and port in your configuration.
+The code block above shows the default Next.js port for demonstration purposes.

 ## Using Capacitor Plugins

-We have teased this a few times, now let’s see the usage of a Capacitor plugin in action.
-For this we can install a quite simple one by running:
+Let's take a look at how to use a Capacitor plugin in action, which we've mentioned a few times before.
+To do this, we can install a fairly simple plugin by running:

 ```
 npm i @capacitor/share